BlaqueDevs/se-assignment-day-4-software-project-management-victoriadee/README.md

 6. Positioning as a Niche Leader:
 Understanding that businesses need consistent multilingual communication lets you position your software as a specialized, high-quality solution in the growing market for real-time, simultaneous translation across key Asian languages.

-By staying in tune with market trends, you can tailor your software to meet current and future demands, position it as a leader in the multilingual translation space, and ensure long-term relevance and success.
+By staying in tune with market trends, I can tailor my software to meet current and future demands, position it as a leader in the multilingual translation space, and ensure long-term relevance and success.